route-nazionale/meal-provision/README.md

 ## Apps

-* `stock_assing` : Create a balanced assignement between communities to be served and stocking points
+* `stock_assing` : Create a balanced assignement between communities to be served and stocking points and exports CSV file of the db

 ## Install and Test